kurtosis-tech/kurtosis/docs/docs/quickstart.md

 This quickstart is in a "code along" format.
 You can also dive straight into running the end results and exploring the code too.

 **Player One: [Start](https://gitpod.io/?editor=code#https://github.com/kurtosis-tech/quickstart-gitpod)**

+Click on the "New Workspace" button!
+You don't have to worry about the Context URL, Editor or Class.
+It's all pre-configured for you.

 </details>